OnroerendErfgoed/atramhasis/docs/source/development.rst

 ============

 For building a distribution use the prepare command before the distribution command.
-This will update the requirement files in the scaffolds.
+This will build the dojo code in the static folder.

 .. code-block:: bash